joelstrohmeier/website/src/blog/how-to-make-your-web-designs-more-accessible.md

 # More accessible web designs &mdash; some key tips

 Here are some tips to help you to create more accessible visual designs.
 This is not a complete list.
-The blog focusses on a few key issues i've seen repeated in designs over the past few years.
+The blog focusses on a few key issues I've seen repeated in designs over the past few years.

 I have assumed that you are aware of some of the more fundamental accessibility principles for designers &mdash; such as the importance of colour contrast and designing with responsive web design in mind.